 Teaching is certainly not like the movies make it seem, where each activity and transition flows seamlessly into the next.
 Good teachers might make it look easy, but the real challenge is the work that goes on behind the scenes.

 Not only do we work ridiculously hard to capture our students’ attention and keep them engaged, but also ensure that they’re learning at the same time.
-I wish families could see the different roles we play, from counselors to nurses to social workers, and understand how we are expected to provide socioemotional support for our students while still maintaining high academic standards.
+We play a lot of different roles, from counselors to nurses to social workers, and we’re expected provide socioemotional support for our students while still maintaining high academic standards.

-There is a famous quote often used to disparage teachers: “Those who can, do.
+That’s why it boils my blood to hear that famous quote that’s so often used to disparage teachers: “Those who can, do.
 Those who cannot, teach.”